andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 "No... that was... really helpful, thank you so much... tusen takk"

 "Varsegod"

+<h4 class="article-subheader">Bergen</h4>
+I'm restuffing my belongings into my knapsack when Jill looks at the big board to find our gate for our flight to Bergen.

+"Oh, looks like our original flight was canceled"

+I divert my attention from my entropy reducing activities and spin around to face the departures display.

+[Bergen SAS flight number etc time CANCELLED]

+Satisfied with my own assessment of the situation I pirouette back to Jill, as if she was waiting with bated breath for my affirmation,

+"Yeah, looks pretty canceled"

+There's no way to know but I'm going to believe that their passport control fiasco benefited us.
+We got seats all in the same row before anybody else had to scramble for

+That's the thing about travel mercies.
+They are mysterious.

+Three hours later we are rambling through the streets of Bergen, Norway in a rented Toyota Corolla crossover, unsure of what any of the street signs mean,

+"Am I going the wrong way?
+What do these signs with a red X going through them mean?
+I feel like this is wrong but the GPS says to go this way.
+I think?"

+After a sinuous path through the streets of old Bergen we arrive at our airbnb.

+And that's how Jill was introduced to the urinal trough at an incredible purveyor of food and beer and an even better purveyor of efficient effluent expulsion.

+<h4 class="article-subheader">Trains Are So Cool</h4>
+I have been on a couple trips with Jill.
+Jill is a fabulous trip companion.
+Jill makes spreadsheets of trip plans and activities.
+We love Jill.

+Over rooftop dinner with Big Tom on my first night in Norway I tell him our plans,

+"I'm meeting Shannon, Jill, and Michael at OSL on Saturday

+During my first night in Norway, Big Tom

+* Cornelius restaurant
+* Funicular train
+* Edvard Grieg museum

+"Oh!
+I should add that to the spreadsheet!"

 <h4 class="article-subheader">Mountain Climbers</h4>
 Our plan for the day following our stay in Bergen involves a hike.
 That's about